 The following example shows how to use SCPI commands with a Keithley 2000 multimeter in order to measure 10 voltages.
 After having read them, the program calculates the average voltage and prints it on the screen.

 I’ll explain the program step-by-step.
-First, we have to initialise the instrument:
+First, we have to initialize the instrument:

 >>> keithley = rm.open_resource("GPIB::12") >>> keithley.write("*rst; status:preset; *cls")

 Here, we create the instrument variable keithley, which is used for all further operations on the instrument.
-Immediately after it, we send the initialisation and reset message to the instrument.
+Immediately after it, we send the initialization and reset message to the instrument.